Freedom and trust – the key to corporate culture in the QCI Group

 How to maintain a strong corporate culture

 “We try to maintain our good organizational culture and once a week we review our values.
 Last week we reviewed our rules and ethics, for example.
-This creates a dialog in which we can all participate and learn new insights by listening to others.
-This way our company culture becomes stronger.”
+This creates a dialogue in which we can all participate and learn new insights by listening to others.
+This way our corporate culture becomes stronger.”

 “If you’re going to work on processes you have to like routine so it doesn’t stress you out.
 We don’t rely on degrees or titles.
 We look for people who enjoy providing great customer service!
 Our employees are doing what they are passionate about, and this is what characterizes us.”